hbctraining/Peak_analysis_workshop/lessons/07_DE_annotation_and_enrichment_analysis.md

 write.csv(msig_GSEA_results, "results/gsea_msigdb_GO_cko_vs_wt.csv, quote=F)
 ```

     NOTE: The permutations are performed using random reordering, so every time we run the function we will get slightly different results.
 If we would like to use the same permutations every time we run a function, then we use the set.seed() function prior to running.
 The input to set.seed() can be any number.
+    ```{r}
+    set.seed(123) # replace 123 with any number
+    ```

+### Inspect Results

 Take a look at the results table and reorder by NES (normalized enrichment score).
 What terms do you see positively enriched?
 Does this overlap with what we observed from ORA analysis?